What Is Degrowth? How It Will Easily Change The World For The Better

 The Degrowth Movement is slowly moving from the fringes of society into the mainstream of society and political conversations.

-It clearly highlights how to grow at all costs, capitalistic ideals can be counterproductive in shaping the kind of future well all agree we would like to enjoy.
+It clearly highlights how, at all costs, capitalistic ideals can be counterproductive in shaping the kind of future we all agree we would like to enjoy.

-As a living simple minimalist, I and a fast-growing number of people who practice Degrowth Movement policies in our daily lives know that will not be enough to move the needle to suit our sustainable needs.
+As a living, simple minimalist, I, along with a fast-growing number of people who practice Degrowth Movement policies in their daily lives, know that it will not be enough to move the needle to meet our sustainable needs.

-There need to be political and societal revolutions to recreate post-capitalist infrastructure and systems to promote a more simple way of life.
+There needs to be political and societal revolutions to create post-capitalist infrastructure and systems that promote a more straightforward way of life.

 I say revolution because massive change never comes easy.
 The Degrowth Movement or any form of it may not be the total answer.
-I believe degrowth base principles and practices are well suited to correct many of our societal ills in regard to the quality of life and the environment.
+I believe that degrowth-based principles and practices are well-suited to address many of our societal ills regarding the quality of life and the environment.

 Conclusion

-we the patient are very ill.
-Without even a second thought the western world will irreplaceably damage the ecology, personal health, well-being, and social justice.
+We, the patient, are very ill.
+Without even a second thought, the Western world will irreparably damage the ecology, personal health, well-being, and social justice.
 For what exactly?

-Degrowth offers many innovative solutions but the patient has to want to get better before any solutions and be implemented in any meaningful way.
+Degrowth offers many innovative solutions, but the patient must want to improve before any solutions can be implemented in a meaningful way.

 What may be some of your solutions to the world’s problems?